Infrared Sauna Benefits: Here's How They Promote Better Health

 Here are some key benefits when you use infrared saunas

-Before we get into each one, let's explore a short background on the evolution of saunas from traditional to infrared.
+Before we get into each one, let's explore a short background on the evolution of saunas from traditional to infrared like a Sun Valley infrared sauna.

 Saunas have been in use for thousands of years, and may very well be one of the oldest known forms of self care.
 Many ancient societies understood the benefits of traditional saunas: they were a staple in Roman times and were used as communal places.
 In fact, the Laconicum, or Roman steam room, sometimes used dry heat instead of moist heat from steam generators, as infrared saunas do today.